 Dr. Neuer was involved in projects for several high profile organisations such as the International Atomic Energy Agency (IAEA), the European commission (EU), the US

 Department of Energy (DOE), respectively the Domestic Nuclear Detection Office (DNDO) and the US Threat Reduction Agency (DTRA).
 For the European Union, he

-His technical and scientific interests concentrate on the development and application of algorithms, where his focus resides on a) agent and ensemble technologies,
+His technical and scientific interests concentrate on the development and application of algorithms, where his focus resides on a) industrial control and automation,

-b) machine learning, c) formal mathematical description of decentral system dynamics including stochasticity and d)
+b) machine learning and artificial intelligence, c) formal mathematical description of agent system dynamics and d)

 optimization in all its facets.
-Beneath his academic background, he has more than twenty years experience in agile software development and software architecture, including embedded system
+Beneath his academic background, he has more than 25 years experience in agile software development and software architecture, including embedded system

 Dr. Neuer is co-founder of innoRIID GmbH., a high-tech company which develops,